kyleboas/tacticsjournal.com/_posts/2025/12/2025-12-18-teams-like-liverpool-should-make-the-pitch-smaller.md

 When you have clear advantages in both speed and technique, stretching the pitch makes sense.

 Think of PSG with Kvaratskhelia and Vitinha, Bayern Munich with Olise and Kane, Barcelona with Yamal and Pedri.
-They can beat their man one-v-one in isolation.
+They have more than one way to beat their man in isolation.

 Increase spacing, use your athleticism to force the defense to expand.
 Beat your man and drag defenders away from teammates.
 The opposition abandons their marks to cover, and suddenly they’re stuck in their own half.